vcbsl/DOOMGAN/README.md

 ```

 ## Citation
-If you find our work useful in your research, please consider citing our paper:
+If you find our work useful, please consider citing our paper:
 ```bib

 ````